py-why/dowhy/README.rst

 1. Model a causal inference problem using assumptions.
 2. Identify an expression for the causal effect under these assumptions ("causal estimand").
 3. Estimate the expression using statistical methods such as matching or instrumental variables.
-4. Finally, verify validity of the estimate using a variety of robustness checks.
+4. Finally, verify the validity of the estimate using a variety of robustness checks.

 This workflow can be captured by four key verbs in DoWhy: